IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 Your Next.js application includes an API route at `src/app/api/stripe/create-checkout-session/route.ts`.
 This route is responsible for creating Stripe Checkout Sessions when a user initiates a pledge or a tip.

 *   **Environment Variable for Stripe Secret Key:** This API route requires your full Stripe **Secret Key** (e.g., `sk_test_...` or `sk_live_...`) to communicate with the Stripe API.
-    *   Set this key as an environment variable in a `.env.local` file in your project root:
+    *   Set this key as an environment variable in a `.env.local` file in your project root.
         ```
         # Open this .env.local file and replace the placeholder values below
         # with your ACTUAL Stripe keys from your Stripe Dashboard.